jangroth/aws-certification-notes/devops-engineer-professional.md

 * **Application**
   * Applications that are deployed on one or more instances
   * Deployed through source code repo or S3
+* **Deployments**
+  * Deploy application code and related files to application server instances
+  * Deployment operation is handled by each instance's Deploy recipes, which are determined by the instance's layer

+### Lifecycle Events
+* **Each layer** has a set of five lifecycle events, each of which has an associated set of recipes that are specific to the layer
+* When an event occurs on a layer's instance, AWS OpsWorks Stacks automatically runs the appropriate set of recipes

+#### Setuo
+* Occurs after a started instance has finished booting

+#### Configure
+* Occurs on *all* of the stack's instances when one of the following occurs:
+    * An instance enters or leaves the online state.
+    * You associate an Elastic IP address with an instance or disassociate one from an instance.
+    * You attach an Elastic Load Balancing load balancer to a layer, or detach one from a layer.

+#### Deploy
+* Occurs when you run a Deploy command.

+#### Undeploy
+* Occurs when you run a Undeploy command,

+#### Shutdown
+* Occurs after you direct AWS OpsWorks Stacks to shut an instance down but before the associated Amazon EC2 instance is actually terminated.

 ### Under the hood
 * Under the hood